osrf/gazebo_tutorials/building_editor/tutorial.md

     a.
 Translate the wall by dragging it to a new position.

     b.
 Resize or rotate the wall by dragging one of its end points.

-By default, walls snap to 15° and 0.25 m increments.
+    > Tip: By default, walls snap to 15° and 0.25 m increments.
 To override this, hold `Shift` while drawing.

 * Double-click a wall on the 2D View to open an inspector with configuration options.
 You can also right-click and choose `Open Wall Inspector`.